 2000 Asia-Pacific Microwave Conference.
 Proceedings (Cat.
 No.00TH8522)

 Dawn, Debasis; Ohashi, Y.; and Shimura, T., "Parallel Plate Mode Suppression in Shielded Structures by Using Electromagnetic Band Gap Metal Plate" (2000).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 259.